weiping-bj/Data-Transfer-Cost-on-AWS/Networking/TGW/TGW-EN.md

 ![TGW Standard Cost Model](png/01.tgw-standard.png)

-In the diagram, a company deployed their applicaion on AWS N.Virginia reion, two EC2 instances are located in different VPCs within the same AZ.
+In the figure, a company deployed their applicaion on AWS N.Virginia reion, two EC2 instances are located in different VPCs within the same AZ.
 Two VPCs are connected via TGW.
 Another TGW has no attachment.
 Assuming that Instance-1 sends 10GB data to Instance-2, and Instance-2 sends 5GB data to Instance-1 within 1 hour, the data transfer costs incurred in this 1 hour consist of:

 - TGW Attachment hours: 0.05 x 2 (two attachments) = 0.1 $
 - TGW Data processed: 0.02 x 10 (Instanc-1 -> Instance-2) + 0.02 x 5 (Instance-2 -> Instance-1) = 0.3 $